xavidop/blog/genkit/_posts/2026-05-13-vercel-ai-sdk-vs-genkit-middleware.md

 In **Vercel AI SDK**, tools live above the middleware layer.
 The `LanguageModelV3Middleware` spec sits at the model level; agentic loops are handled by higher-level abstractions like `generateText`, `streamText` and the agent APIs (`experimental_prepareStep`, etc.).

-In **Genkit v2**, the `tool` and `generate` hooks make tool execution and the agent loop first-class targets for middleware.
+In **Genkit**, the `tool` and `generate` hooks make tool execution and the agent loop first-class targets for middleware.
 This is what enables clean implementations of:

 - Tool approval (`toolApproval`)
 - Tool sandboxing (`filesystem`)